 Also, think about email etiquette, when you have a remote workforce it is not always easy to pick up on the mood or levels of importance.
 Insist on clear Subject lines, correct use of To and CC, restrict the use of “Reply All” and flagging emails as Urgent!
 This is important for all businesses but becomes much more disruptive with remote teams.
 If something needs to be clarified jump on a quick call.
 Telephone is quick but video is often the most efficient.
 On a phone call what really is the true meaning of "Is that OK", "Yes, that's fine"?

 These are just a few examples of how to successfully embed remote working into the culture of your business.

 And don't forget the most significant benefit to your staff, your business and the environment - Everyone has more time "for" the business rather than wasted travelling or commuting ... the biggest waste of life there is.
 Just think how many more sales meetings or support calls you could achieve when "travel" was removed.
 Of course some things will always need to be carried out face-to-face / on-site but what would some client's prefer... three hours of your expert time or just one hour just so you can shake their hand (or bump elbows).

 Rob Little, is the founder of MyTeamSafe® and was asked to write this original article for a business magazine.

 MyTeamSafe is the leading automated system specifically designed to meet the needs of lower risk remote workers and home workers.

 Simple, flexible and affordable.
 Quick to setup up, easy to manage.
-You remain in control not impersonal Call Centres (ARCs) that don’t know your staff or your business. https://content.myteamsafe.com/
+You remain in control not impersonal Call Centres (ARCs) that don’t know your staff or your business.
+From £2.50 per user/per month its the most cost effective way to protect your staff and your business. https://content.myteamsafe.com/